xin9le/CloudStructures/README.md

 // key hashing
 var conn = group.GetSettings("hogehoge-100").GetConnection();

-// customize serializer(default as JSON)
-new RedisSettings("127.0.0.1", converter: new JsonRedisValueConverter());
+// customize serializer(default as JSON, and option includes protocol-buffers) new RedisSettings("127.0.0.1", converter: new JsonRedisValueConverter());
 new RedisSettings("127.0.0.1", converter: new ProtoBufRedisValueConverter());
 ```

 PubSub -> Observable
 ---
-CloudStructures with Reactive Extensions.
+Experimental feature, CloudStructures with Reactive Extensions.
 RedisSubject is ISubject = IObservable and IObserver.
 Observer publish message to Redis PubSub Channnel.
 Observable subscribe to Redis PubSub Channel.

 using with NuGet(Including PreRelease), [CloudStructures-Rx](https://nuget.org/packages/CloudStructures-Rx/)
 ```